Space Sheriff Gavan: BEM creatures

 This monster appeared in episode 1.
 Its powers include fast crawling, invisibility, red lasers from the red back spots, mouth homing mines, and burrowing.
 A Doubleman summons this monster to assist in Makuu's operation to invade Earth.
-They begin attacking a space colony while the Shako Monster attacks from the inside until they destroy it.
-After Gavan saves a group of kids from being killed by a Doubleman who caught them playing around in one of their bases, he fights them and the Shako Monster.
-Don Horror has his minions activate the Makuu Space where the Shako Monster will be more powerful.
-But Gavan is able to kill it with his Laser Z Beam.
+They begin attacking a space colony while the Clam Monster attacks from the inside until they destroy it.
+After Gavan saves a group of kids from being killed by a Doubleman who caught them playing around in one of their bases, he fights them and the Clam Monster.
+Don Horror has his minions activate the Makuu Space where the Clam Monster will be more powerful before Gavan is able to kill it with his Laser Z Beam.